aridhia/fair-api-beta-utilities/README.md

 ## Selecting data (beta API)

-> This is an **early access** API and subject to change.
-Please send feedback so we can improved the experience.
+> This is an **early access** API, is only available to selected users and is subject to change.
+For those with access, please send feedback so we can improved the experience.

 When data has been uploaded, it can be queried or downloaded using [GraphQL](https://graphql.org/) queries.
 Specifying GraphQL is outside the scope of this documentation but a number of examples are provided.